Gambir railway station: Intercity Trains

-KRL Commuterline
+Commuter Rail

 The Bogor Line passes through but skips the station since 2013, due to the station's busy intercity schedule.
 Commuter train passengers must use either or station and then other modes of transport to reach Gambir station.
-However, the station will be converted to a Commuterline-only station as intercity trains are planned to terminate at Manggarai station by 2025.
+However, the station is planned to be served by Commuterline services again by 2028.

 Supporting transportation

 DAMRI bus

 DAMRI buses from Gambir Station to Soekarno–Hatta International Airport run every day from 01:00 until 21:00.
 The ticket price is Rp 40000.

 City transport

 Many local modes of transport service Gambir Station, including buses, minibuses, taxis, bajaj, and TransJakarta.
 All transportation lines noted are no more than 500 meters from the station.

 TransJakarta

 Two TransJakarta BRT stations near Gambir Station, namely Gambir (above) and Gambir 2 (below).

 There are two main TransJakarta bus stations near Gambir Station, which are Gambir and Gambir 2.
 Aside from that, there are several feeder stops near the station.